wemsteral/CV/README.md

 [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience) | [INTERESTS](#interests) | [LINKEDIN](https://www.linkedin.com/in/alasdair-wem-b8a00662/) | [GITHUB](https://github.com/wemsteral)

 I am a tenacious problem solver who is passionate about improving experiences with technology.
 Since graduating from Makers Academy in the summer of 2019, I have pursued a career in mobile development.
-I find building and fixing software applications so widely consumed hugely satisfying.

 My background in account management has led me to become a diplomatic, results-driven communicator who does not struggle to translate technical concepts to colleagues, clients and stakeholders.